Group on Earth Observations Biodiversity Observation Network

 Individuals can sign up to the GEO BON email list to receive regular updates and news from the GEO BON Secretariat.
 Just contact the GEO BON secretariat.

-The nine Working Groups are the core of GEO BON and you are warmly welcome to join.
+The five Working Groups are the core of GEO BON and you are warmly welcome to join.
 Please contact a WG chair and express your interest in the activities of the WG.
 Working Groups develop and implement specific thematic aspects of GEO BON.

 Learn more at the pages of the specific WG’s